Learn more about how we help our customers and community

 ACRO data management staff have a wide range of experience in the multinational environment.
 Our services are provided in a professional manner and in accordance with international standards.

 TRAINING AND CAPACITY BUILDING

-The Training & Capacity Building Department joins with the four other service areas to ensure clients receive an integrated service tailored to their needs.
+The Training & Capacity Building Department joins with the five other service areas to ensure clients receive an integrated service tailored to their needs.